Are you managing funded research projects that may be affected by COVID-19? Research Services has compiled information to assist you below.

-ECU’s Office of Research and Innovation plays a key role in building the university’s research profile.
+ECU’s Research Services plays a key role in building the university’s research profile.

 The research journey web pages will guide you through the six stages of a typical research project – from looking for funding opportunities, to publishing your work.

 Professional development programs can be undertaken through workshops and seminars, online courses, professional experience, collaboration, networking, mentoring and independent study.
 Below you will find information about all research-related professional development opportunities offered across ECU.

 ECU’s Corporate Relations team is running media training for ECU academics to help you better communicate your research and expertise through the media.
 If you’re interested in learning more about the media, helping journalists better report on your subject and learning how the media works, this training is for you.